Louvre reopens after one-day closure due to overcrowding

-PARIS — The Louvre museum in Paris reopened to the public Wednesday after being shut down for a day when workers complaining about overcrowding walked out.
+PARIS — The Louvre museum in Paris reopened to the public Wednesday after being shut down for a day when workers complained about overcrowding and walked out Monday.

-Union representatives met Wednesday morning with management to discuss how to ease the traffic flow at the world's most visited museum.
-They decided to reopen the museum at 11 a.m., some two hours after its regular opening time.
+Union representatives met Wednesday to discuss plans from the museum's management on how to ease the traffic flow at the world's most visited museum.

+They say the current dispute is linked to renovation work around the "Mona Lisa," the museum's most famous painting, which has caused organizational problems, huge queues and the harassment of staff by frustrated tourists.

+Unions decided to reopen the museum at 11 a.m., some two hours after its regular start time, after management agreed to bring in 30 more employees on a temporary basis over summer.

+"Satisfied is not the word.
+It's a short-term band-aid dressing to the problems of overcrowding," said Christian Galani of the CGT Culture union.

+"Thirty extra temporary workers will be hired in June.
+But what we want are permanent civil servant positions to solve the problem once and for all," he added.

-Hundreds of frustrated tourists, who had been waiting several hours in line Wednesday, expressed relief that they would be allowed into one of the world's most famous museums.
+Hundreds of frustrated tourists, some who had been waiting several hours in line Wednesday, expressed relief that they would be allowed into the venerable institution.

 Lauren Berry, a 24-year old tourist from Oxford, Mississippi, said that she and her family had already been turned away from the Louvre on Monday but came back on Wednesday in hopes that it would reopen.
 The museum is closed on Tuesdays.